Guaranteer/dialogue-system-via-adaptive-seq2seq-networks/readme.md

 ## main algorithm

-I'm lazy to describe it now。
+I'm lazy to describe it now.

 ## baseline